Funding opportunity

 Aim

-This opportunity aims to support the delivery of the UK Government AI Opportunities Action Plan (AIOP) by investing in up to 12 Turing AI Pioneer Interdisciplinary Fellowships.
+This funding opportunity aims to support the delivery of the UK Government AI Opportunities Action Plan (AIOP) by investing in up to 12 Turing AI pioneer interdisciplinary fellowships.
 Researchers without a background in core AI research will develop domain relevant AI capability, using it to advance progress against a challenge-driven research problem in their home domain.
-This opportunity will form part of a suite of investments supporting the government’s AIOP ambitions.
+This funding opportunity will form part of a suite of investments supporting the government’s AIOP ambitions.

 Funding for this opportunity is subject to final budget approval.